tyfon7/UIFixes/README.md

 -   Enable zooming with mousewheel
 -   Skip needless unsaved changes warnings when not actually closing the screen
 -   ✨ Saving the current preset is now one-click; you don't have to confirm the name.
 That's what Save As... is for.
+-   ✨ Open build window can filter out stock presets so you only see yours

 #### Hideout